dustinpfister/blog_posts/_posts/js-javascript-null.md

 ## 4 - Conclusion

 So null in javaScript is one of several primitive values in javaScript that a developer should be aware of.
 It will evaluate to false when it comes to converting to boolean, and has a type of object.
-It is often confused with undefineds but there are many little deferences between the two types of values.
+It is often confused with the undefined value but there are many little deferences between the two types of values.